 About Me

 Hello.
 My name is Lynne M. Witty.
-I was bitten by the "taxonomy bug" during my undergraduate thesis, undertaken at Laurentian University, where I focused on the benthic macro-invertebrates of a local lake.
+I was bitten by the "taxonomy bug" during my undergraduate thesis, undertaken at Laurentian University, where I focused on the benthic macroinvertebrates of a local lake.
 After graduating, I enrolled in an Ecosystem Management program at Sir Sandford Fleming College.
-This was followed by an internship at the International Joint Commission (binational environmental agency).
+This was followed by an internship at the International Joint Commission, a Canada-USA binational environmental agency.

-Upon my return to Greater Sudbury, I was employed as an Aquatic Invertebrate Taxonomist with the Cooperative Freshwater Ecology Unit, housed in the Living with Lakes Centre.
+Upon my return to Greater Sudbury, I was employed as an Aquatic Invertebrate Taxonomist with the Cooperative Freshwater Ecology Unit, now housed in the Living with Lakes Centre.
 Due to the collaborative nature of this group of researchers, I had the opportunity to provide professional taxonomic services for projects ranging from the Great Lakes regions to the Far North of Ontario.
 From processing zooplankton samples for long-term monitoring programs, to species verification for genetic studies, to participating in Daphnia toxicology research, my focus has always been on producing the highest quality data.
+My sample processing and zooplankton taxonomy training supported many research projects which led to several peer-reviewed scientific papers.
+See the Supported Research page for a selection of these publications.

-Following my time at the Cooperative Freshwater Ecology Unit, I launched my own consulting business with a Canada-wide client base.
-I look forward to working with you to create a customized plan of action for your organization.
+Following my time at the Cooperative Freshwater Ecology Unit, I launched my own consulting business: IdentaZoop (as in "Identify a Zooplankton").
+It has now grown to encompass a Canada-wide client base.
+I look forward to new challenges and discussing your project to build a customized plan that fits your data needs and timeline.

 Expertise.
 Dedication.
 Reliability.

-Every project is customized to your specific requirements, with one taxonomist personally handling all processing from start to finish — ensuring consistency, accuracy, and direct communication throughout.
+Every project is customized to your specific requirements, with one Taxonomist personally handling all processing from start to finish — ensuring consistency, accuracy, and direct communication throughout.
 IdentaZoop serves Canadian clients exclusively.
-Due to high demand, processing time fills up several months in advance.
-Contact me early to secure your place in the queue.
+Early contact is strongly recommended — processing time fills up months in advance.

 .webp)